New information as of Summer 2019.

 Ben Gurion is a busy airport and there are flights departing 24/7 (the airport is only closed on Yom Kippur).
 There really isn’t a time when the airport isn’t busy.
 If you have a late evening or even middle of the night departure, that’s when the airport might be at its busiest, so plan accordingly.

-You will encounter the first security check before you get to the check in counter.
+You will encounter the first check for Ben Gurion airport security before you get to the check in counter.
 There are several different security areas, go to the one that services your airline.
-The agents talk to each person for at least a few minutes.
+The agents talk to each person for at least a couple of minutes.
 They will ask standard questions about who packed your bag, what you did and where you traveled during your visit.

-Everyone – even Israeli citizens – is interviewed as part of security.
-This is part of Ben Gurion security procedures, so don’t be surprised by what sometimes might seem like random and repetitive questions.
+Everyone – even Israeli citizens – is interviewed as part of this security procedure, so don’t be surprised by what sometimes might seem like random and repetitive questions.
 If you’ve gone to Jordan or Egypt from Israel, you will most likely have to answer some additional questions.
 Time spent here is a major variable, and will depend on your answers, your itinerary and your risk assessment by the first screener.
 Usually, this initial screening takes just a couple of minutes, but it can vary.

-After your initial conversation, the screener will put a yellow sticker on the back of your passport and you can continue to the check in counter.
+After your initial conversation, the screener will put a white bar-code sticker on the back of your passport and you can continue to the check in counter.
 Sometimes they will ask you to open your bag and will search it manually or will send it through an x-ray machine.
+Don’t remove the sticker, you’ll definitely need it later.

 If you are planning a trip to Israel and other countries in the Middle East or Muslim countries in Asia, such as Indonesia or Malaysia, it might be a good idea to go to Israel first, before you get all of these other stamps in your passport.